shawnduong/zero-to-hero-hacking/writeups/active/otw-bandit.md

 cat /etc/bandit_pass/$myname > /tmp/$mytarget
 ```

-Based on the cron job, we could see that this is being run as the user `bandit23`.
+Based on the cron job, we can see that this is being run as the user `bandit23`.
 As such, the `myname` variable inside of the shell script is equal to `bandit23`.
 Therefore, `mytarget` seems to be the MD5 hash generated from the string echoed in the script.
 We can simply just run this code in our terminal to see the output.

 ```
 bandit22@bandit:~$ echo I am user bandit23 | md5sum | cut -d ' ' -f 1